Little Navmap Logo

 Note

 As Show AI and Multiplayer Aircraft but shows online network aircraft on the map if enabled.
-This setting affects all traffic from online networks like IVAO, VATSIM or custom networks which can be enabled in Options on page Online Flying.
+This setting affects all traffic from online networks like IVAO, VATSIM or custom networks which can be enabled in the options dialog on page Online Flying.

 See Online Networks for an overview and Aircraft and Ships for information on aircraft colors and symbols.